-Long-Term Care Hospital (LTCH) Quality Reporting (QRP)
+Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP)

-The LTCH QRP, mandated by Section 3004(a) of the Patient Protection and Affordable Care Act of 2010, creates LTCH quality reporting requirements.
+The LTCH QRP creates LTCH quality reporting requirements, as mandated by Section 3004(a) of the Patient Protection and Affordable Care Act (ACA) of 2010.
 Every year, by October 1, we publish the quality measures LTCHs must report.

-Learn more about the Affordable Care Act (ACA) Section 3004 (Quality Reporting for Long-Term Care Hospitals (LTCH), Inpatient Rehabilitation Facilities (IRF), and Hospice Programs).
-Please note the link below for P.L.
-Public Law No: 111-148, the Patient Protection and Affordable Care Act (H.R.3590 Health Care Law).
+Learn more about Section 3004 (Quality Reporting for LTCHs, Inpatient Rehabilitation Facilities [IRFs], and Hospice Programs) of the Public Law (P.L.)
+No: 111-148, the Patient Protection and Affordable Care Act (H.R.3590 Health Care Law).

 What happens if quality data isn’t reported?